samuhiltunen/ChatHub/README.md

 2 Project description

-•The title of the project
+• The title of the project

    Web Chat Service - ChatHub

-•The names of the members
+• The names of the members

   Anton Laine, Markus Vallin, Samu Hiltunen, Teemu Pulli

-•The target users and other stakeholders
+• The target users and other stakeholders

   People in need of a web chat service

-•The main functionality of the application.
+• The main functionality of the application.

   Chat with numerous people simultanously

-•Describe the user stories.
+• User stories.

 	User can create an account with username and password, name, profile picture and status